Flu vaccine during pregnancy

 If you are pregnant you should get the flu vaccine because you are at increased risk of severe complications from flu.
 The vaccine protects you during pregnancy.

 You can get the flu vaccine at any stage of pregnancy.
 You should get it as early as possible in your pregnancy.
-The flu season usually occurs between September and April.
-If you are pregnant through two flu seasons, two vaccines, one in each season, may be necessary.
+If you are pregnant through two flu seasons, two vaccines, one in each season, are needed.

 Impact of flu during pregnancy

 Pregnant women are more likely to get complications due to changes in their heart and lung function.
 They are also more likely to be admitted to hospital and the Intensive Care Unit.